 While criminal fines, license suspensions, and jail sentences are the first penalties most defendants think about, they are far from being the only repercussions of a drunk driving conviction.
 In addition, you could also be required to install an ignition interlock device in your car, meaning the engine will not start if the device detects alcohol on your breath.
 You may also be ordered to perform community service, be placed on probation, or be required to receive counseling or treatment.
 You could even lose your gun privileges.

-The charges against you are serious.
-However, you don’t have to face this challenging time on your own.
-An experienced defense attorney can guide you through the court process and make sure that your legal rights are not violated.
-It may be possible to reduce your charges, or even have them dismissed altogether.
+An experienced defense lawyer for DUI in Utah can guide you through the court process and make sure that your legal rights are not violated.
+It may be possible to reduce your charges or the penalties you face, or even have DUI charges dismissed altogether.

-Call Utah DUI lawyer Darwin Overson at (801) 895-3143 to set up a free and private legal consultation.
-Darwin is ready to make holding center and jail visits, and handles DUI charges throughout Utah, including Salt Lake County, Summit County, Tooele County, Wasatch County, Morgan County, Davis County, Rich County, Cache County, and more.
+Call Salt Lake City DUI attorney Darwin Overson at (801) 895-3143 to set up a free and private legal consultation.
+Darwin is ready to make holding center and jail visits, and handles intoxicated driving charges throughout Utah, including Salt Lake County, Summit County, Tooele County, Wasatch County, Morgan County, Davis County, Rich County, Cache County, and more.